Zoltán Verrasztó

-Zoltán Verrasztó (born 15 March 1956 in Budapest) is a former backstroke and medley swimmer from Hungary.
+Zoltán Verrasztó (born 15 March 1956) is a former backstroke and medley swimmer from Hungary.

 He won two medals at the 1980 Summer Olympics in Moscow, Soviet Union.
 Verrasztó claimed silver in the men's 200 m backstroke, and bronze in the men's 400 m individual medley.
 Apart from that he twice became world champion in the 200 m backstroke during the 1970s.

 His children, Evelyn Verrasztó and Dávid Verrasztó are also Olympic swimmers.
 He coached them to become European championship gold medalists.